 Give us a call and schedule a free consultation.
 You’ll find that we offer truly affordable fees and payment plans.
 Find out why our firm has steadily grown over the years and how we have helped so many through difficult family law situations.

 A family law trial can take just a few hours.
 There are no juries in family law.
 Child custody, support and the division of assets can all be decided in what feels like a blink of an eye.
 Our family law attorneys know how important it is to be prepared well in advance of trial.

-There are many ways that preparation and execution can make a huge difference in your case.
+Get informed and get prepared.
+Family law cases can move fast.
+The more information you have, the more likely you are to succeed.
+That’s why we offer a free and helpful consult.
 When you speak to us, you’ll see that we are truly interested in you and that we want the absolute best for you and your children.

 Our law firm handles all types of child custody cases.
 Here’s a quick overview of child custody law in Arizona.
 Child custody cases in Arizona are made up of two parts: legal decision-making authority and parenting time.
 Legal decision-making authority is a parent’s ability to make important decisions about their child’s life.
 These important decisions include religion, education, childcare arrangements, and medical treatment.
 Courts generally want the parties to share this power, called joint legal decision-making authority.
 If joint legal decision-making authority is not in the children’s best interests, the court will only give one parent that power.

 Parenting time is a schedule of time between a parent and their children.
 Schedules can be flexible to accommodate work and school.
 Ideally, the parents can negotiate a parenting plan.
 If they are unable to do so, the judge will order a parenting plan based on evidence presented.
 CLICK HERE TO LEARN MORE ABOUT CUSTODY